VikingX/roscpp_android/README.md

 INSTALL
 -------

+Source ROS (for python tools):

+    source /opt/ros/hydro/setup.bash

 The `do_everything.sh` script will call all the other scripts sequentially, you just have to give it a prefix path:

     ./do_everything.sh /path/to/workspace

+YOU WILL PROBABLY HAVE TO RUN THIS MULTIPLE TIMES DUE TO PTHREAD LINKING.

 You can also run each script individually, most of them have a minimalistic help string to give you an idea of their parameters.